matloff/TidyverseSkeptic/README.md

   coding background.
 I am *not* discussing teaching Computer Science students.

-* The Tidyverse arose from the desire to have a set of functions/packages that are consistent with each other, a "purist" philosophy that appeals, for instance, to computer scientists.
-In particular, Tidy adopts the philosophy of *functional programming* (FP).
-The latter is abstract and theoretical, DIFFICULT EVEN FOR CS STUDENTS, and thus it is clear that **Tidy is an unwise approach for nonprogrammer students of R.**
+* Tidy is concise, but that conciseness is far too abstract for beginners.

+* Base-R may be a little wordier, but is far clearer.
+Writing in base-R is a direct, natural extension of how one would describe a task in plain English, say to a clerk.

+* Tidy's abstractness is due to philosophy of *functional programming* (FP).
+The latter is popular with many sophisticated computer scientists, but is difficult even for computer science students, thus unsuited for nonprogrammer students of R.

+* The FP philosophy replaces straightforward loops with abstract use of functions.
+Since functions are the most difficult aspect for noncoder R learners, FP is clearly not the right path for such learners.

-* A major problem with Tidy for R beginners is *cognitive overload*.
+* A major problem with Tidy for R beginners is *cognitive overload*:

-*  In other words, the **Tidyverse is general is far too complex for learners without prior coding background**, causing what psychologists call
-<i>cognitive overload</i>.
+  The basic operations contain myriad variants.
+Though of course one need not learn them all, one needs some variants even for simple operations, e.g. pipes on functions of more than one argument/

 *  Indeed, even many Tidy advocates concede that it is in various senses often more difficult to write Tidy code than base-R.  Hadley says, for instance, "it may take a while to wrap your head around [FP]."

-* RStudio has done an admirable job in bringing more women and underrepresented minorities into R.  Yet by saddling them with the complicated Tidyverse system, RStudio has made it more difficult for these groups to make contributions to the language, in the form of writing CRAN packages, authoring books and so on, which require good facility with base-R even if the code is largely Tidyverse.
-This of course is equally true for anyone, not just those in these groups, but it's sad that RStudio is hurting the very people it wants to help.
+*  Tidy advocates also concede that debugging Tidy code is difficult, especially in the case of pipes.
+Yet noncoder learners are the ones who make the most mistakes, so it makes no sense to have them use a style that makes it difficult to track down their errors.

 # <a name="teachable"> </a> TEACHABILITY